deyran/asp-net-maui/J-Montemagno/part-2-mvvm.md

 ### [Data Binding](https://youtu.be/DuNLR_NJv8U?t=3632)

-1. Data bindng synchronizes the values of UI elements (views) with underlying data (often from a view model).
+1. **Data binding** synchronizes the values of UI elements (views) with underlying data (often from a view model).
 When the data property changes or the events happen, for example, the view automatically reflects the update.
 The image below shows the interaction between View, Data Binding and ModelView

 <p align="center">
     <img src="part-2-mvvm-imgs/data-binding.png" />
 </p>

-2. AAA
+2. **INotifyPropertyChanged** - The INotifyPropertyChanged interface is used to notify binding clients that a property value has changed.
+When a property in the ViewModel changes, it raises the **PropertyChanged** event causing the View reflects that change.

 ## [Let's do it!](https://youtu.be/DuNLR_NJv8U?t=4139)